logo 1

 Can You Modify Your Estate Plan After Creating It?

-In short, yes.
-No matter how carefully you craft your estate plan—Wills, trusts, powers of attorney—life is full of changes.
-Estate planners should periodically review their documents to ensure their goals are still being fulfilled.
-If planners need to update, modify, or revoke their estate planning documents, there are procedures available to do so while the planner has capacity.
+Anyone with a plan should periodically review their documents.
+This is to ensure their goals are still being fulfilled.
+If you need to update, modify, or revoke your estate planning documents, there are procedures available to do so.
 The exact procedure to be used, however, depends on the document.

 Modifying Wills